 They don’t all get their pollen delivered the same way, though.

 Pine trees, which don’t have flowers, use the wind as their delivery service.
 They make pollen in their pine cones and then dump tons of it into the air.
-The trees count on the wind to spread their pollen all over the place on the chance that some of it will land on the pine cone of another tree of the same species, so that tree can then make some seeds.
+The trees depend on the wind to spread their pollen all over the place, in hopes that some of the pollen will land on the pine cone of another tree of the same species, so that tree can then make some seeds.

 Plants with flowers have a different delivery service, one that does not cover your entire town with pollen.
 Flowering plants pay animals to deliver their pollen.
 They do this through their flowers.

 A flower is a free all-you-can-eat buffet for animals like bees, butterflies, and hummingbirds.
 Many flowers are full of nectar, which is basically just a lot of sugar in water (in other words, juice).
 Flowers with nectar are kind of like a juice box, except the hummingbirds and bugs bring their own straw.
 Nectar provides the bugs and hummingbirds that drink it with a lot of energy.
-Some pollinators like bees, also like to eat the pollen in flowers, because pollen is a good source of protein.
+Some pollinators, such as bees, also eat the pollen in flowers, because pollen is a good source of protein.

 Flowers are made to get attention, but their ability to get human attention is just a byproduct.
 The attention flowers really want is from bees, butterflies, hummingbirds, and some other small animals.
 Plants with flowers can’t live without these animals.
 And these animals can’t live without flowers.